stringeecom/StringeeWidget-iOS/README.md

 To run the example project, clone the repo, and run `pod install` from the Example directory first.

 ## Requirements
+iOS 10 or any higher version.
+Xcode 13 or any higher version

 ## Installation